• Skip to main content

 I wanted to share with y’all today how I’m trying to add more interactive elements to my notebooks.

 Here’s a look at our covers.
-I found this great website called Doodle Art Alley.
+I found this great website called Classroom Doodles.
 They have cute pages for each subject.
 I just printed two to a page so they would fit the composition notebooks.
 I then used packing tape to cover it so it would last longer.

 Just like with our SS notebooks, we have our table of contents.

-This are what we’ve always done for notes.
-Students would fill in key words for each topic and then draw a picture to go with what they learned.
+This is what we’ve always done for notes.
+Students would fill in keywords for each topic and then draw a picture to go with what they learned.
 To be quite honest…it’s just rather boring.

 Then earlier this year, I tried having students highlight the important information.
 This certainly took the engagement up a notch…but not where it needs to be.